 WHERE : India

 Mint farmers in India produce 80% of the world’s supply of mint and rely on the crop to provide household liquidity.
-Declining soil health, increasing cost of production, and the degrading quality of inputs has cause decreased productivity and reduced farmer incomes.
-Mars Wrigley Confectionery relies on the mint supply chain in India to provide certain types of mint oil for its gum and mints products, and is committed to sustainably sourcing mint through improved livelihoods for smallholder producers and responsible water usage.
+Declining soil health, increasing cost of production, and the degrading quality of inputs has decreased productivity and reduced farmer incomes.
+Mars Wrigley Confectionery relies on the mint supply chain in India to provide certain types of mint oil for its gum and mint products and is committed to sustainably sourcing mint leading to improved livelihoods for smallholder producers and responsible water usage.

 The project was co-created iteratively, informed by thoughtful analysis, reflection, testing of assumptions.
 Initially, Tanager was engaged to conduct a mint value chain assessment.
 We performed primary and secondary research in Uttar Pradesh to map the mint industry in India, identify key levers in the value chain that impact mint production and smallholder farmers, and present recommendations to Mars Wrigley Confectionery.
 Additional research was conducted in partnership with the Sustainable Food Lab, to beta test a methodology for estimating a living income to achieve a decent quality of life for rural, mint-growing households in Uttar Pradesh, India.
 The study provided important insights into dynamics of mint-growing households, including income sources and crop rotation patterns, gender roles and distribution of labor, and the costs of a nutritious diet as well as other household needs.